 From Cantabria by A-8 Santander -Unquera and then by the N-634 Unquera - Llanes.

 From Galicia by the N-634 Ribadeo - Navia, the A-8 Navia - Canero, N-634 Canero - Avilés and finally taking the A-8 Avilés - Gijón - Llanes.

 111 Km.
 Of Oviedo

 It keeps traces of the Paleolithic and the famous idol of Peña You.
 Belongs to the Bronze Age and presents one of the best preserved symbols of the time, with paintings and engravings and a good amount of burial mounds in the environment.

 The medieval has left in the capital a defensive enclosure that began to be built as a result of the Carta Puebla granted by Alfonso XII to the town in the first third of the 13th century.
-In one of the neuralgic centers of the town, the Plaza de Cristo Rey, "the Basilica" emerges.
-A Gothic church that would take two centuries to get up; it started in 1240 and opened in 1480.
+In one of the nerve centers of the town, the Plaza de Cristo Rey, "the Basilica" emerges.
+A gothic church that would take two centuries to rise; It started at 1240 and opened at 1480.